 There are so many tools, resources, and guides for keyword research.
 But here’s a quick tip that you can easily use.

 Type your long-tail keyword into Google, and just scroll to the bottom to see related searches.

 You can leverage these related searches to your advantage as we continue as well.
-It’s a shortcut that I take all of the time.
+It’s a shortcut that we take all of the time.